sjbennett123/gloryforthefist/content/rules/_index.md

  Duration: Instant
 ```

 This spell will dispel all active non-formal magical effects on a given creature or object unless specifically noted by the spell description.
-A Shield Magic or Reflect Magic will protect all  ther spells on a person from a Dispel Magic, but will be used up in the process.
+A Shield Magic or Reflect Magic will protect all other spells on a person from a Dispel Magic, but will be used up in the process.
 A Dispel Magic potion isn’t stopped by a Shield Magic or a Reflect Magic, and will dispel those spells and all others spells active upon the drinker.

 ### Displacement